jiji-hoon96/router/docs/start/framework/solid/hosting.md

 Once you've chosen a deployment target, you can follow the deployment guidelines below to deploy your TanStack Start application to the hosting provider of your choice.

+## Basepath Configuration

+If you need to deploy your application to a subdirectory (e.g., `https://example.com/my-app`), you'll need to configure a basepath.
+For detailed configuration instructions, see the [Basepath Configuration](./basepath) guide.

 ### Netlify

 Set the `target` value to `netlify` in your `vite.config.ts` file.